 104 REALIZATION OF THE SPIRITUAL LIFE.
-The aim of this course is to furnish a working knowledge of the revealed spiritual laws which govern true Christian character and service, emphasizing the sufficiency of
+The aim of this course is to furnish a working knowledge of the revealed spiritual laws which govern true Christian character and service, emphasizing the sufficiency of the divine provisions; and the heart conditions which qualify holy living and spiritual power in preaching are analyzed.
+Prescribed, first year, two hours.
+PROFESSOR L. S. CHAFER.

 - EVIDENCES OF CHRISTIANITY.
 General introduction, followed by a consideration of the various classes of evidences, experimental, internal, external and collateral, with treatment of the Christological and bibliological proofs.
 Text: A System of Christian Evidence, Keyser.
 Prescribed, first year, two hours.
-PROFESSOR CARROLL. - CHRISTOLOGY.
+PROFESSOR CARROLL. - 111 CHRISTOLOGY.
 The doctrine of Christ unabridged, that is, not restricted to His person but incorporating also His work and its consummation.
-The general outline is as follows: (A) Christ of the eternal past; (B) Christ of the Theophanies; (C) Christ incarnate, His theophanic person, and His impeccability: (D) Christ in His earth life and service; (E) Christ in His sufferings and death; (F) Christ in His present session; (G) Christ returning and reigning; (H) Christ surrendering the mediatorial office, and in the eternity to come.
+The general outline is as follows: (A) Christ of the eternal past; (B) Christ of the Theophanies; (C) Christ incarnate, His theanthropic person, and His impeccability; (D) Christ in His earth life and service; (E) Christ in His sufferings and death: (F) Christ in His present session; (G) Christ returning and reigning; (H) Christ surrendering the mediatorial office, and in the eternity to come.
 Thesis required.
 Additional credits may be secured on the basis of fuller research and thesis work.
 Elective, two hours, 1930-1931 and 1933-1934.
 PROFESSOR L. S. CHAFER. - 112 HAMARTIOLOGY.
 The doctrine of sin, contemplated under the following divisions; (A) Sin defined; (B) the origin of sin; (C) the effect of sin-upon God, upon angels, upon man, the latter taking the following subdivisions: (a) death the effect of original sin; (b) a sin nature the effect of original sin; (c) personal sin, involving guilt; (d) under sin, a judicial divine reckoning; (e) the effect of sin upon creation; (D) the divine remedy for sin: (a) the origin of the divine motive in the covenant of redemption; (b) the execution of the divine plan and the remedies separately considered; (E) the original and final problem-why sin is permitted in the universe.
 Thesis required.
 Additional credits based on the amount of work done.
 Elective, two hours, 1930-1931 and 1933-1934.
 PROFESSOR L. S. CHAFER. - 113.
 OLD TESTAMENT THEOLOGY.
-A systematic rather than a mere Biblical or historical theology of the Old Testament, presented under the following divisions: (A) Prolegomena: (B) the doctrine of first things-God and
+A systematic rather than a mere Biblical or historical theology of the Old Testament, presented under the following divisions: (A) Prolegomena; (B) the doctrine of first things-God and

-His creation; (C) the beginning of sin, both angelic and human; (D) redemptive foreshadowings, processes, and purposes; (E) typology; (F) priesthood; (G) the prophet and his message; (H) divine government; (I) Old Testament eschatology.
+His creation; (C) the beginning of sin, both angelic and human: (D) redemptive foreshadowings, processes, and purposes; (E) typology; (F) priesthood; (G) the prophet and his message; (H) divine government; (I) Old Testament eschatology.
 Thesis required.
 Additional credits based on the amount of work done.

 Elective, two hours, 1931-1932 and 1934-1935.